Tips for Saving Money on Your Electricity Bills

 San Diego is in the middle of winter and, although it’s not as cold as other parts of the country or the world are, this is when increased heat usage can drive up electricity bills.
-Every day I read neighbors’ complaints about their expensive bills on our online community site.
+On top that electricity is more expensive than ever.
 There are many ways we can lower our electricity bill without too much work.
 Here is what we do:

 Unplug all electronics when not using them — Anything plugged into an electrical outlet uses energy even when not in use, so make sure electronics are plugged in only when being used.
 You can also invest in a smart strip that automatically turns off power when not in use.
 There is no surprise that the kitchen is where we use a lot of power.
 Too many kitchen appliances are usually plugged all the time.
 The problem is that even when not in use, appliances use so called phantom electricity, which makes up for more than 10% of an electricity bill.
 So, we unplug our coffee maker, toaster, blender, etc., after use.

 Lower heat and water heater — Here on Zerowastefamily.com, I have already posted an article about how to keep your home warm the green and cheap way, so check it out.